James’ Kitchen:

 You’re Going to Have to Abuse Your Cookware if You Want to Do This

-If this salsa is a 10 then the best bottled salsa is about a 4.
-Sometimes the best product you can buy is the product you create yourself.
+If this salsa is a 10, then the best bottled salsa is about a 4.
+Sometimes the best product you can buy is the one you create yourself.
 That’s certainly true with salsa.
-So it’s pointless to try to compare this with anything that’s dramatically inferior.
+So it’s pointless to compare this with anything that’s dramatically inferior.

 This Salsa’s Origin and Evolution

-Over the years through certain suggestions by friends, other additions and accidents the ingredient list rose from four to seven vegetables.
-Those original four vegetables were tomatoes, cilantro, onion and jalapeños.
-Incredibly, this recipe now requires that there must be at least two or more different varieties of tomatoes.
-That tweak alone significantly increased the robustness of flavor to a new level.
-Still, relying on Mexican cooking intuition, all the ingredients are prepared the Mexican way.
+Over the years, through suggestions, additions, and accidents, the ingredient list grew from four to seven vegetables.
+The original four were tomatoes, cilantro, onions, and jalaños.
+Incredibly, this recipe now requires at least two varieties of tomatoes, significantly enhancing flavor.
+Still, relying on Mexican cooking intuition, all ingredients are prepared the Mexican way.

-Having tried salsa from many Mexican restaurants over the years James says he has yet [as of this writing] to find a salsa as good as this one.
-He did find one that came close.
-It was delicious and had an aspect that he knew was missing in his recipe.
-He asked the waitress what they put in their salsa.
-As she rattled off what was in it she mentioned one vegetable that they charred and blended in.
-That vegetable was the green bell pepper became the seventh and final addition to this recipe here!
+Having tried salsa from many Mexican restaurants, James says he has yet to find one as good as this.
+He did find one that came close, and after learning they charred and blended green bell pepper, it became the seventh and final addition to this recipe!

 True Story

-Anomated photo with Two cast iron pans with one of them full swiching to both full
+Animated photo with Two cast iron pans with one of them full switching to both full

 Dipping a chip in the mixing bowl of finished salsa